Bridal Chorus: Text

-Although at most weddings the chorus is usually played on an organ without singing, in Lohengrin the wedding party sings these words at the beginning of act three.
+Although the chorus is usually played on an organ without singing at most weddings, in Lohengrin, the wedding party sings these words at the beginning of act three.

 Eight women then sing a blessing to a separate melody.

-The chorus then repeats the first section, gradually proceeding offstage.
+The chorus then gradually proceeds offstage, repeating a slightly modified version of the previous words.

 Religious attitudes

 Some Christian churches disagree with the use of the "Bridal Chorus" at wedding ceremonies.
-In an FAQ on the website of the Lutheran Church–Missouri Synod it was explained that opposition to the piece dated from before the First World War, when Lutherans were opposed "to any sort of theater", and Wagner's operas were seen as "depict[ing] pagan stories and themes."
+In an FAQ on the website of the Lutheran Church–Missouri Synod, it was explained that opposition to the piece dated from before the First World War, when Lutherans were opposed "to any sort of theater", and Wagner's operas were seen as "depict[ing] pagan stories and themes."
 A pamphlet issued in 2003 by the Roman Catholic Diocese of San Diego said that the "Bridal Chorus" was "not to be used", again because it is a theatrical piece, but also because it is not a processional to the altar in the opera, and because its frequent use in film and television associate it with sentimentality rather than worship.

-Many Jewish couples prefer to choose other music due to the antisemitic views at times espoused by Wagner and his stated lack of respect for Jewish music.
+Many Jewish couples prefer to choose other music due to the antisemitic views espoused by Wagner and his stated lack of respect for Jewish music.